hligaty/haibaracp-spring-boot-starter/README.md

 String dir = sftpTemplate.execute(ChannelSftp::pwd);
 ```

+Jsch's channelsftp provides many basic methods, which are a little inconvenient for execute.
+You can use channelsftpwrapper class to use channelsftp more conveniently.
+All methods of sftptemplate are also implemented through it.

 ### executeWithoutResult

 `executeWithoutResult(SftpCallbackWithoutResult action)` is used to perform custom SFTP operations with no return value, such as viewing the default SFTP directory (for other uses of ChannelSftp, please refer to jsch&#39;s API):